volldigital/laravel-navision/README.md

 php artisan vendor:publish --provider="VOLLdigital\LaravelNtlm\LaravelNtlmServiceProvider"
 ```

-Edit your "config/ntlm.php" or use the ENV Vars.
+Edit your "config/ntlm.php" file or use the ENV variables.

 ## Usage